hpcaitech/Open-Sora/README.md

 ## Open-Sora: Democratizing Efficient Video Production for All

-We present **Open-Sora**, an initiative dedicated to **efficiently** produce high-quality video and make the model, tools and contents accessible to all.
-By embracing **open-source** principles, Open-Sora not only democratizes access to advanced video generation techniques, but also offers a streamlined and user-friendly platform that simplifies the complexities of video production.
+We design and implement **Open-Sora**, an initiative dedicated to **efficiently** producing high-quality video.
+We hope to make the model, tools and all details accessible to all.
+By embracing **open-source** principles, Open-Sora not only democratizes access to advanced video generation techniques, but also offers a streamlined and user-friendly platform that simplifies the complexities of video generation.
-With Open-Sora, we aim to inspire innovation, creativity, and inclusivity in the realm of content creation.
+With Open-Sora, our goal is to foster innovation, creativity, and inclusivity within the field of content creation.

 [[中文文档]](/docs/zh_CN/README.md) [[潞晨云部署视频教程]](https://www.bilibili.com/video/BV141421R7Ag)